Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

 ## Operation

-1. Connect the board to your PC using the provided micro USB cable through the KitProg3 USB connector as follows:
+1. Connect the board to your PC using the provided micro-B USB cable through the KitProg3 USB connector as follows:

    **Figure 1.
-Connecting the CY8CKIT-040T kit to a computer**
+Connecting the [CY8CKIT-040T](https://www.infineon.com/CY8CKIT-040T) kit with the PC**

    <img src="images/kit_connection.png" alt="" width="400" />

-2. The SWD, I2C and user LED modes are multiplexed to the same pins (GPIO Pins P3[2] and P3[3]) in CY8CKIT-040T.
-The interface can be switched between these using the FW-loader commands.
-Download and unzip the *Batch_files_for_mux_selection* zipped file from the Beta package to the *bin* folder inside the *fw-loader* folder in the ModusToolbox&trade; installation directory.

-   Default location: */ModusToolbox/tools_3.0/fw-loader/bin*

-   Select the SWD mode by running the `Select_SWD` batch file to program the CY8CKIT-040T kit.
-For detailed information, see **Section 2.3.1** in CY8CKIT-040T kit user guide.

-3. Program the board using one of the following:
+2. Program the board using one of the following:

    <details><summary><b>Using Eclipse IDE for ModusToolbox&trade; software</b></summary>

-      1. Select the application project in the Project Explorer.
+      1. Select the application Project in the Project Explorer.

       2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**.
    </details>